securitybunker/databunker.org/content/doc/start/_index.md

 ### Other commands:

-For a full list of commands, see the [API document](https://documenter.getpostman.com/view/11310294/Szmcbz32).
+For a full list of commands, check out the [API document](https://documenter.getpostman.com/view/11310294/Szmcbz32).

 &nbsp;